marian13/bash_scripts_admin/README.md

 # bash-scripts-admin

-A tool that manages bash scripts.
+A tool which manages bash scripts.

 ## Installation